alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-waste.markdown

 Create a contract between you and the business you're sending waste to before you ship it.

-$CTA

 Exporting hazardous or household waste is prohibited.
 So is waste for disposal except in very special circumstances, for example if there's an emergency or a trial for new technology.

+$CTA

+Some countries may have import rules for certain goods.
+You can check by talking to your importer or getting help [researching your export market](https://govuk-import-export.herokuapp.com/answer/choosing-export-market-ukti-experimental-sg.html).

 $CTA